embedly/embedly-docs/products.rst

 entities/topics, keywords, related content, and all the metadata you will need.

-To get started, try out a few links in our `Explorer </docs/explore/extract>`_ or jump straight into the :doc:`Extract API documentation <extract/api/index>`.
+You can try out a few links in our `Explorer </docs/explore/extract>`_ or jump straight into the :doc:`Extract API documentation <extract/api/index>`.

+|more| Read through the overview on  :doc:`extract/index`.

 Display
 -------
 ``Display`` is made for dealing with any image on the web.
 With this product you can resize, crop, fill, and even securely proxy images on your site.

-To get started, check out the :doc:`Display API  <display/api/index>`.
+|more| Read through the overview on  :doc:`display/index`.